X-Saikat-93/weathersheet/README.md

 ## 🌟 Credits

-Weathersheet is developed and maintained by [Your Full Name].
+Weathersheet is developed and maintained by Saikat Das.
 Weather data is sourced from the [OpenWeatherMap API](https://openweathermap.org/).

 ## 📧 Contacts